John Rollin Ridge: On the run

 In 1849, Ridge killed Ross sympathizer David Kell, who he thought had been involved in his father's assassination, over a horse dispute.
 Despite having a good argument for self-defense, Ridge fled to Missouri to avoid prosecution.
-The next year, he went West in the California Gold Rush, but disliked being a miner.
+The next year, he went west because of the California gold rush, but disliked being a miner.
 While there, he was rejoined by his wife and daughter.

 Writing career

 Ridge published poetry in The Golden Era and other California magazines (these were posthumously collected).
 He also wrote essays for the Democratic Party.

 In California he wrote what is now considered the first Native American novel and the first novel written in California, The Life and Adventures of Joaquin Murieta: The Celebrated California Bandit (1854).
 Published six years after the Mexican-American War, by which the United States acquired California and other large territories in the Southwest, this fictional version explored the life of a notorious Mexican bandit.
 He was represented as coming to California to seek his fortune during the Gold Rush.
 He turns to crime after suffering violence by white men against his wife and brother.
 This novel condemned American racism, especially toward the recently defeated Mexicans.
 Although the book was widely popular, Ridge never made money from the book's publication.
-By the time of his death, it had not yet even turned a profit.
+By the time of his death some 13 years later, it had not yet even turned a profit.

 Ridge was a writer and the first editor of the Sacramento Bee.
 He also wrote for the San Francisco Herald, among other publications.
 As an editor, he advocated assimilationist policies for American Indians as his father had.
 He appeared to trust the federal government to protect their treaty rights, but ignored the failures of the government toward the Cherokee and other peoples.

 Ridge had elements in his life that contrasted with his anti-racism in writing.
 He had grown up on a plantation and also owned enslaved African Americans while still living in Arkansas.
 In addition, he had expressed his belief that California Indians were inferior to those of other tribes.